mdan22/full-stack-course-testing/README.md

 #### Initializing tests

-- use `npm init playwright@latest` to install Playwright
+- run `npm init playwright@latest` to install Playwright
 - to run an E2E test...
   - frontend and backend need to run in the background
   - run `npm test` to run all tests